 That’s because, at this point, the benefits of a sports massage are undeniable:

 - Less soreness in the days after exercises

 Lately, there’s been a rising trend in the use of massage guns, which promise the same range of benefits from the comfort of your own home, delivered at your own pace and time.

 But are massage guns as good as the manufacturers promise?
 Do they offer the same results as a sports massage?
 And are they worth your time and money?
 Just what is the science behind it all?

 Keep reading to find out exactly what you need to know about massage guns, what this means for you, and whether you should buy one.

-Do they really work? – What’s the science behind them
+What’s the science behind massage therapy?

 The first, performed at the University of Rouen, followed thirty futsal (basically indoor, extremely frenetic football) athletes through workouts designed to stress their muscles and induce DOMS.